jamieshiers/lighthouse/README.md

 - [ ] Sea State
 - [ ] Special Day management

+### Cruise and Day Planning
+- [ ] opening times for each of the venues, resturants, bars etc
+- [ ] meal times for each of the Resturants
+- [ ] Opening times for shops
+- [ ] templates for sea days, port days etc to speed up planning
+- [ ] overall day view for public venues on the ship

 ### User Management
 - [ ] Add and delete users
 - [ ] Manage user permissions